5.5 Domestic Violence

-Crown counsel or the Crown Witness Coordinator must review with the complainant the statement given to the police.
+Crown counsel or the Crown Witness Coordinator must review the complainant's police statement with them.
 In circumstances where a Crown Witness Coordinator reviews a statement with the complainant, the Crown Witness Coordinator must document the particulars of that meeting and inform Crown counsel of any new or inconsistent information provided by the complainant.

 In domestic violence cases, it is quite common for complainants to demonstrate reluctance or unwillingness to participate in the criminal justice process.
 In order to maximize the prospect that the complainant will participate in the process, Crown counsel and Crown Witness Coordinators must work together and provide support and information to complainants throughout the process.
 It is particularly important to contact the complainant at the earliest possible opportunity.

 In most, if not all cases, Crown counsel should seek an order restricting publication of any information that could identify the complainant in sexual offence cases pursuant to s.
 486.4 of the Criminal Code.

 In cases where the complainant raises concerns about testifying, Crown counsel should consider the following: